ontohub/graphql-pundit/README.md

 end
 ```

+You can also pass a `lambda` as a record.
+This receives the usual three arguments (parent value, arguments, context) and returns the value to be used as a record.

 You might have also noticed the use of `authorize!` instead of `authorize` in this example.
 The difference between the two is this:

 - `authorize` will set the field to `nil` if authorization fails